-Full details and explanations of fiscal risks and contingent liabilities and assets are provided in Statement 8 of Budget Paper No. 1, Budget Strategy and Outlook 2013‑14.
-The following Statement of Risks updates, where necessary, those fiscal risks and contingent liabilities and assets that have arisen or materially changed since the 2013‑14 Budget.
+Full details and explanations of fiscal risks and contingent liabilities and assets are provided in Statement 8 of Budget Paper No. 1, Budget Strategy and Outlook 2010-11.
+The following statement updates, where necessary, those fiscal risks and contingent liabilities and assets that have arisen or materially changed since the 2010-11 Budget.

-The forward estimates of revenue and expenses in the PEFO incorporate assumptions and judgments based on information available at the time of publication.
+The forward estimates of revenue and expenses in the Pre-Election Economic and Fiscal Outlook 2010 (PEFO) incorporate assumptions and judgments based on information available at the time of publication.

-New or revised fiscal risks and contingent liabilities and assets with a possible impact on the forward estimates greater than $20 million in any one year, or $50 million over the forward estimates period, that have arisen or changed since the 2013‑14 Budget are listed below.
+New or revised fiscal risks and contingent liabilities or assets with a possible impact on the forward estimates greater than $20 million in any one year, or $40 million over the forward estimates period, that have arisen or changed since the 2010-11 Budget are listed below.
+Any revisions that have arisen as a result of exchange rate movements have been excluded from this update.

 Information on contingent liabilities is also provided in the annual financial statements of departments and non-budget entities.

 The estimates and projections of revenue are subject to a number of general risks that can affect taxation collections.
-These general pressures include tax avoidance, court decisions, Australian Taxation Office rulings and the outcome of compliance programs.
+These general pressures include tax avoidance, court decisions and Australian Taxation Office rulings.
 These pressures may result in a shift in the composition of taxation collected from the various tax bases and/or a change in the size of the tax base.

 Contingent liabilities — quantifiable